 3. Mindfulness while alone

 Mindfulness is, most importantly, about the relationship you have with yourself.
-It helps you get familiar with the nature of your thoughts, emotions, tendencies, desires, fears… all that stuff you might not be so inclined to pay attention to.
-But you’d agree; those parts of yourself matter… a lot!
+It helps you get familiar with the nature of your thoughts, emotions, tendencies, desires, habits, worries, etc. These are the highly personal, private aspects of yourself that you, and you alone, can improve upon.

 One of the main benefits of mindfulness is the cultivation of both self-awareness and self-discipline.
 Setting aside just 5 minutes a day for meditation can improve your mind-body relationship by helping you feel comfortable and accepting of and compassionate towards yourself.